Karan21627/Stellar-tip/README.md

 # Stellar Tip 🚀

-A Level 2 Stellar & Soroban dApp built on the Stellar Testnet using React, Vite, Tailwind CSS, and Soroban Smart Contracts.
+A  Stellar & Soroban dApp built on the Stellar Testnet using React, Vite, Tailwind CSS, and Soroban Smart Contracts.

 Stellar Tip allows users to connect Stellar wallets, view balances, send XLM payments, interact with a deployed Soroban smart contract, and track contract activity in real time through a modern, responsive interface.